With just more than one week to go, voters in South Tyneside are reminded to make sure they are ready to vote on Election Day.

 - Fold your completed ballot paper in half and pop it in the ballot box - and that's it done!

-For more information about elections in South Tyneside, and a list of parties and individual candidates in the North East region on 23 May, visit South Tyneside Council's website at www.southtyneside.gov.uk/elections or call South Tyneside Council's Elections Team on (0191) 424 7230.
+For more information about elections in South Tyneside, and a list of parties and individual candidates in the Northumbria Police Force Area on 18 July, visit South Tyneside Council's website at www.southtyneside.gov.uk/elections or call South Tyneside Council's Elections Team on (0191) 424 7230.

 Further details about the voting process is available at www.yourvotematters.co.uk